CONP-PCNO/conp-dataset/tests/README.md

 ## git-annex

 We recommend using git-annex version 8.20200330 and above.
-You can get git-annex by usign our CircleCI container, getting the latest binaries, or using your package manager ([see here](https://git-annex.branchable.com/install/)).
+You can get git-annex by using our CircleCI container, getting the latest binaries, or using your package manager ([see here](https://git-annex.branchable.com/install/)).
 We favor using our CircleCI container to improve reproducibility of the test suite.

-#### CircleCI container
+### CircleCI container

 The latest version of the container used for testing can be obtained from Docker
 Hub: